 Legally Defining PC 209.5

-PC 209.5 deals only with the charges for kidnapping during carjacking.
+PC 209.5 deals only with the charges for kidnapping during a carjacking.
 In order to face criminal charges under PC 209.5, an individual must:

 - Carjack Another Person